J & E Hall: Commercial vehicles, lifts and escalators

 In the 1920s Halls started to manufacture passenger and goods lifts, taking over the Medway Safety Lift Company, and during World War II installing lifts in Royal Navy ships.
 Halls' lifts were also installed in buildings.
-During the 1930s Halls started to produced escalators under licence from a German company, with its products installed in Harrods and Selfridges, among other locations.
+During the 1930s Halls started to produce escalators under licence from a German company, with its products installed in Harrods and Selfridges, among other locations.
 In 1951, Halls were responsible for the modernisation of the Babbacombe Cliff Lift.
 They continued to make lifts and escalators until 1968 when that part of the business was sold to Otis.

 Refrigeration

 In 1886, J & E Hall's first cold air machines were used to freeze 30,000 mutton carcasses being shipped from the Falkland Islands to the UK.
 Three years later, installed a two-stage carbon dioxide compressor for a frozen meat store at London's Smithfield Market.
 In 1910, it supplied refrigeration equipment to the National Skating Palace.
 Its machinery was used extensively on land: in London hospitals and hotels, by brewers, and in shops.
 In 1910, ammonia refrigeration was added to the Hall company refrigeration range.
 By the early 1920s J & E Hall had installed more than half of the world's marine cargo refrigeration, while on land it was regarded as a world leader, expanding into CO_{2}, methyl chloride and the use of fluorocarbons.
 In 1931 it provided compressors for the Grimsby Ice Factory, once the largest factory of its kind, supplying ice to fishing fleets in the world's largest fishing port.